summii/summii.github.io/_posts/2019-01-17-machine-learning-in-simple-words.md

 ---
 layout: post
-title: "Machine Learning for Everyone"
+title: Machine Learning for Everyone
+description: Machine learning
+author: sumeet
+use_math: true
+tags: [machine learning, python, beginners]
 ---

 We Understand Simple Words

 Machine Learning is like a new drug in a city.
 Now a days everyone talks about it in the corners and only few able to get it.
 In my past year, articles about machine learning